drewblasius/neural/README.md

 ============================================
 * Library for implementing Artificial Neural Networks of any form in Python *

-Currently, this library is not yet functional.
-A majority of the code has been written, but testing remains to be done.
+Currently testing NeuralNetwork.
+Can implement cyclic/acyclic networks of aribtrary size, but does not provide functionality for adding/removing connections or neurons.
+This is to be added in future versions.

 * TODO *:

-1 Finish NeuralNetwork constructor
+* Finish NeuralNetwork constructor
-2 Add code for network setup (ie. choosing/setting up neuron types) 3 Debug NeuralNetwork class
+* Add code for network setup (ie. choosing/setting up neuron types)
+* Debug NeuralNetwork class
-4 Add code for radial basis networks
+* Add code for radial basis networks

-- *** Do interesting things wtih real-world datasets!***
+* Debug/verify backpropagation
+  * Train with identity function